 On May 3, 2013, Senegal and Chad signed a “Judicial cooperation agreement” to facilitate the chambers’ investigation in Chad.

 The investigative judges conducted four missions (“commissions rogatoires”) to Chad - in August - September 2013, December 2013, March 2014, and May - June 2014.
 They were accompanied by the chief prosecutor and his deputies as well as police officers.
 During their visits, the judges gathered statements from 2,500 direct and indirect victims and key witnesses, including former officials of the Habré government.
-Although the Judicial cooperation agreement allowed the Senegalese investigative judges to interview people with Chadian authorities not present, the judges chose not to.

-The judges took copies of DDS files that Human Rights Watch had uncovered in 2001.
+The judges took copies of DDS files that Human Rights Watch had recovered in 2001.
 Among the tens of thousands of documents were daily lists of prisoners and deaths in detention, interrogation reports, surveillance reports, and death certificates.
 The files detail how Habré placed the DDS under his direct control and kept tight control over DDS operations.
 Analysis of the data for Human Rights Watch revealed the names of 1,208 people who were killed or died in detention and 12,321 victims of human rights violations.
 In these files alone, Habré received 1,265 direct communications from the DDS about the status of 898 detainees.